git-x-ai/git-x-ai/README.md

 I'm a passionate developer who loves creating beautiful, modern applications with exceptional user experiences.
 I specialize in building desktop applications using **Electron** and crafting stunning UIs with **glassmorphism effects** and modern design principles.

+My journey in development started with a fascination for how beautiful interfaces can make technology more accessible and enjoyable.
+I believe that great software isn't just about functionality—it's about creating experiences that users genuinely love to interact with.

 **Currently:** Learning advanced Electron optimization & performance tuning
 **Location:** United States 🇺🇸
+**Pronouns:** She/Her
 **Fun Fact:** I have a computer... 🤍

 ---